The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field: Appendix B. Ratio of Coulombian radii

 \section{Appendix B. Ratio of Coulombian radii}

 We consider the two particles from Appendix A, and we assume that segment $CD$ is in the past of segment $AB$.
-From point $A$ we draw a line perpendicular to line $CD$, which intersects it at point $T$.
+Let $i c t$ be the time axis of an inertial reference frame co-moving with the source particle at $C$, and let $i c t'$ be the time axis of an inertial reference frame co-moving with the test particle at $A$.
+From point $A$ we draw a line perpendicular to the $i c t$ axis, which intersects it at point $T$.
 The length of segment $TA$ is $R$, and the length of segment $CT$ is $i R$.
-From point $C$ we draw a line perpendicular to line $AB$, which intersects it at point $U$.
+From point $C$ we draw a line perpendicular to the $i c t'$ axis, which intersects it at point $U$.
 The length of segment $UC$ is $R'$, and the length of segment $UA$ is $i R'$.
 This situation is represented graphically in Fig. \ref{fig:figA}.

-Let $K$ be a reference frame in which particle $CD$ is instantaneously at rest at the origin, defined up to a rotation in its 3D Euclidean space.
+Let $K$ be an inertial reference frame in which particle $CD$ is instantaneously at rest at the origin, defined up to a rotation in its 3D Euclidean space.
 In this reference frame

-where $\gamma_2 \equiv \gamma(v_2) = 1 / \sqrt{1 - v_2^{\ 2} / c^2}$.
+where $\gamma_2 = \gamma(v_2) = 1 / \sqrt{1 - v_2^{\ 2} / c^2}$.
 We calculate the scalar products

-Let $K'$ be a reference frame in which particle $AB$ is instantaneously at rest at the origin, defined up to a rotation in its 3D Euclidean space.
+Let $K'$ be an inertial reference frame in which particle $AB$ is instantaneously at rest at the origin, defined up to a rotation in its 3D Euclidean space.
 In this reference frame

-where $\gamma'_1 \equiv \gamma(v'_1) = 1 / \sqrt{1 - {v'_1}^{\, 2} / c^2}$.
+where $\gamma'_1 = \gamma(v'_1) = 1 / \sqrt{1 - {v'_1}^{\, 2} / c^2}$.
 We calculate the scalar products

 Since the scalar products are Lorentz invariant, it follows that, in any reference frame, we have

 Together with equation (\ref{eq:lamont}), we conclude that